Buck Beltzer

 Publications

-• Best Practices in Presenting Delay Claims: Bench Trial/Arbitration/Jury Trial Construction Lawyer, expected publication Summer 2017
+• Best Practices in Presenting Delay Claims: Bench Trial/Arbitration/Jury Trial, The Construction Lawyer, Summer 2017 (co-authored with Andrew Howard, Richard Wittbrodt, and Ashley Tullius).

-• Time is Not Money – The World of No Damages for Delay Clauses.
-ABA Forum on Construction Law, Mid-Winter Meeting, January 2013
+• Time is Not Money – The World of No Damages for Delay Clauses, ABA Forum on Construction Law, Mid-Winter Meeting, January 2013 (article co-author).